dannyvanlierop/DB_Listener/README.md

     - > On MySQLevent when it satisfies by settings in [**`.config.json`**]

 - Collect HTTP socket items and there values to `SocketMessageQueue`
-    - > Send the collected items in one request after some timelimit or when we try to update some value
+    - > Send the collected items in one request after some `timelimit` or `on add existing key`